yagofx/Discrete-systems-problem/README.md

 # Discrete-systems-problem
-This script was used to solve the numerical solution of this exact discrete system problem that was given to us an our class of numerical methods on mechanical engineering at univerisity EEBE UPC in Barcelona
+This script was used to solve the numerical solution of this precise discrete system problem that was given to us an our class of numerical methods on mechanical engineering at univerisity EEBE UPC in Barcelona